-The new classes come into effect in the first audit of the following year.
+The new classes come into effect in January of the year following the voting.

 The classes will be created when the majority of the voting companies are in favour of the new proposed classes.
-If 2/3 of the voting members are in favour of the proposition, then it is fact.
+If 2/3 of the voting members are in favour of the proposition, then it is approved.
 If less than 2/3 vote in favour of the new class, then the actively involved box on the voting ballot will be used to determine the outcome.
 Again, 2/3 of this group must be in favour for the new class to be accepted.